datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ingress-controller.md

 ## When and how to use the Ingress resource

 If you're new to $productName$ and to Kubernetes, we'd recommend you start with our [quickstart](../../../tutorials/getting-started/) instead of this Ingress guide.
 If you're a power user and need to integrate with other software that leverages the Ingress resource, read on.
-The Ingress specification is very basic and does not support many of the features of $productName$, so you'll be using both the Ingress resource and $productName$'s AmbassadorMapping resource to manage your Kubernetes services.
+The Ingress specification is very basic and does not support many of the features of $productName$, so you'll be using both the Ingress resource and $productName$'s Mapping resource to manage your Kubernetes services.

 ### What is required to use the Ingress resource?